 My queen of the dwarf iris.
 Bred in the 1960s by enthusiast EB Anderson, this pale-blue iris is long lived and even after forcing it is worth planting outside amid snowdrops and cyclamen.
 The flowers are wide and opulent, with sea-green veining and soft, yellow-blue tones.
 12cm.
 AGM.

 Lesser-known but more impressive than Scilla siberica.
 It has up to seven leaves and an abundance of flowers on each stem.
 15cm.

-Very free flowering, and an usual primrose yellow.
+Very free flowering bulb, and an usual primrose yellow.
 Will establish easily if planted out.
 7-10cm.

 One of the loveliest blues, and strongly scented.
 Works well in a pot indoors so that the scent can perfume a room.
 12cm.